robertheler/RobBot/README.md

-Welcome to RobBot, a cryptocurency trading robot!
+Welcome to RobBot®, a cryptocurency algorithmic trading bot!